-- 15 There are two methods to spike a test substance into a test system: one method is to - spike the water phase, the other to spike the sediment phase.
-The selection of the - appropriate method depends on the intended application of the test.
-However, in - general, spiking of the sediment is preferred over spiking of the water phase.
-For both - 19 methods an equilibration time without presence of the test organisms is necessary to - 20 enable the distribution of the test substance between the water and sediment phases to - 21 equilibrate according to the distribution behaviour of the substance, as explained below. - 22 In some guidelines, such as the OECD 233, both water and sediment spike scenarios are - 23 described.
-In OECD 233, the water exposure scenario is intended to simulate a pesticide - 24 spray drift event to cover the initial peak concentration in surface waters.
-Water spiking - 25 may also be useful for evaluating other types of exposure (including chemical spills), but - 26 does not accurately represent accumulation processes within the sediment lasting longer - 27 than the test period.
-If spiking via the waterphase has been performed for a study, it - 28 must be carefully considered whether an exposure via the sediment has also taken - 29 place.
-If possible and relevant (e.g. in the absence of analytical measurements in - 30 existing studies) sediment concentration should be calculated from the water - 31 concentration using the equilibrium partitioning method (see Chapter R.10, section - 32 10.5). - 33 The scenario of spiking the sediment is intended to simulate accumulated levels of - 34 substance persisting in the sediment.
-For industrial substances with continuous and - 35 intermittent release, spiking the sediment is recommended.
-Spiking a sediment-water - 36 test system can be difficult for poorly soluble substances.
-The standard approach is to - 37 dissolve the test substance in a solvent and then to spike sand, blow-off the solvent and - then mix sediment with the remaining sand at various concentrations.
-The drawback - 39 with this technique is that even after hours or sometimes days of mixing, the substance - 40 may not be homogeneously mixed to the sediment but still present as solid particles on - 41 the original sand.
-Use of an organic solvent added to wet sediment is not recommended - 42 as this may have irreversible effects on the organic matter fraction of the sediment. - 43 More appropriate are methods such as use of a generator column.
-OECD (2000) - 44 describes several ways in which generators can be used to spike test solutions. - 45 Alternatively use of a circulating system where low concentrations of the substance are - added over a long period of time (hours to days) may also be appropriate.
+- 26 There are two methods to spike a test substance into a test system: one method is to - 27 spike the water phase, the other to spike the sediment phase.
+The selection of the - 28 appropriate method depends on the intended application of the test.
+However, in - 29 general, spiking of the sediment is preferred over spiking of the water phase.
+For both - 30 methods an equilibration time without presence of the test organisms is necessary to - 31 enable the distribution of the test substance between the water and sediment phases to - 32 equilibrate according to the distribution behaviour of the substance, as explained below. - 33 In some guidelines, such as the OECD 233, both water and sediment spike scenarios are - described.
+In OECD 233, the water exposure scenario is intended to simulate a pesticide - 35 spray drift event to cover the initial peak concentration in surface waters.
+Water spiking - may also be useful for evaluating other types of exposure (including chemical spills), but - 37 does not accurately represent accumulation processes within the sediment lasting longer - 38 than the test period.
+If spiking via the water phase has been performed for a study, it - must be carefully considered whether an exposure via the sediment has also taken - 40 place.
+If possible and relevant (e.g. in the absence of analytical measurements in - 41 existing studies) sediment concentration should be calculated from the water - 42 concentration using the equilibrium partitioning method (see Chapter R.10, section - 43 10.5).

+The scenario of spiking the sediment is intended to simulate accumulated levels of 1 2 substance persisting in the sediment.
+For industrial substances with continuous and intermittent release, spiking the sediment is recommended.
+Spiking a sediment-water 3 4 test system can be difficult for poorly soluble substances.
+The standard approach is to 5 dissolve the test substance in a solvent and then to spike sand, blow-off the solvent and 6 then mix sediment with the remaining sand at various concentrations.
+The drawback 7 with this technique is that even after hours or sometimes days of mixing, the substance 8 may not be homogeneously mixed to the sediment but still present as solid particles on 9 the original sand and for some substances evaporation losses could occur.
+Roughly, a 10 Henry's law constant of 1-10 Pa.m3/mol can be used an indication when issues with 11 volatility could become important.
+Use of an organic solvent added to wet sediment is 12 not recommended as this may have irreversible effects on the organic matter fraction of 13 the sediment (U.S. EPA 2000).
+Direct addition can in some cases be a viable alternative, 14 but has to be performed with care (e.g. achieving homogeneity can be very challenging).

-1 Equilibrium between water-phase and sediment-phase
+Equilibrium between water-phase and sediment-phase